 2.2 Are there any cybersecurity requirements under Applicable Laws applicable to critical infrastructure in your jurisdiction?
-For EU countries only, how (and according to what timetable) is your jurisdiction expected to implement the Network and Information Systems Directive?
-Please include details of any instances where the implementing legislation in your jurisdiction is anticipated to exceed the requirements of the Directive.
+For EU countries only, please include details of implementing legislation for the Network and Information Systems Directive and any instances where the implementing legislation in your jurisdiction is anticipated to exceed the requirements of the Directive.

-Under the PICIA, managerial organisations have the obligation to establish and implement managerial measures, including physical and technical measures (such as prevention, backup, recovery, etc.), to safely protect the critical ICN infrastructure facilities and managerial data.
+Under the PICIA, managerial organisations have the obligation to establish and implement managerial measures, including physical and technical measures (such as prevention, backup, recovery, etc.), to safely protect the critical ICN infrastructure facilities and managerial data

-Under the Network Act, any ICN service provider must take protective measures to procure the security of ICN used in the provision of ICN services security and the reliability of information.
+Under the Network Act, any ICN service provider must take protective measures to procure the security of ICN used in the provision of ICN services and the reliability of information.